EcoLabsHQ/celopg-skills/README.md

 You: Create a token called "Farmers Market Token" with symbol FMT,
      1 million supply, on Celo

-Claude: I'll walk you through creating FMT on Celo using the High Velocity
+Claude: I'll walk you through creating FMT on Celo using the Token
-        Token Manager.
+        Manager.
 Let's start by gathering your token details...
         [guides through each step]
 ```